 The System reports that the net position restricted for pension benefits as of March 31, 2022 was \$273.7 billion (including \$2.4 billion in receivables, which consist of employer contributions, amortized amounts, member contributions, member loans, accrued interest and dividends, investment sales and other miscellaneous receivables), an increase of \$13.6 billion or 5.2 percent from the FY 2021 level of \$260.1 billion.
-The increase in net position restricted for pension benefits from FY 2021 to FY 2022 is primarily the result of the net appreciation of the fair value of the investment portfolio.
-The System's audited Financial Statement reports a time-weighted investment rate of return of 9.5 percent (gross rate of return before the deduction of certain fees) for FY 2022.
+The increase in net position restricted for pension benefits from FY 2021 to FY 2022 is primarily the result of the net appreciation of the fair value of the investment portfolio.15 The System's audited Financial Statement reports a time-weighted investment rate of return of 9.5 percent (gross rate of return before the deduction of certain fees) for FY 2022.

 Consistent with statutory limitations affecting categories of investment, the State Comptroller, as trustee of the CRF, establishes a target asset allocation and approves policies and procedures to guide and direct the investment activities of the Division of Pension Investment and Cash Management.
 The purpose of this asset allocation strategy is to identify the optimal diversified mix of assets to meet the requirements of pension payment obligations to members.
 In the fiscal year ended March 31, 2020, an asset liability analysis was completed, and a long-term policy allocation was adopted as of April 1, 2021.
 The current long-term policy allocation seeks a mix that includes 47 percent public equities (32 percent domestic and 15 percent international); 24 percent fixed income and cash; and 29 percent alternative investments (10 percent private equity, 9 percent real estate, 4 percent credit, 3 percent opportunistic/absolute return or hedge funds, and 3 percent real assets).
 Since the implementation of the long-term policy allocation will take several years, transition targets have been established to aid in the asset rebalancing process.
+16

-The System reports that the present value of anticipated benefits for current members, retirees, and beneficiaries increased to \$308.8 billion (including \$157.9 billion for retirees and beneficiaries) as of April 1, 2021, up from \$268.9 billion as of April 1, 2020.
+The System reports that the present value of anticipated benefits for current members, retirees, and beneficiaries increased to \$320.1 billion (including \$166.6 billion for retirees and beneficiaries) as of April 1, 2022, up from \$308.8 billion as of April 1, 2021.
 The funding method used by the System anticipates that the plan net position, plus future actuarially determined contributions, will be sufficient to pay for the anticipated benefits of current members, retirees and beneficiaries.
-The valuation used by the Retirement Systems Actuary was based on audited net position restricted for pension benefits as of March 31, 2021.
+The valuation used by the Retirement Systems Actuary was based on audited net position restricted for pension benefits as of March 31, 2022.
 Actuarially determined contributions are calculated using actuarial assets and the present value of anticipated benefits.
-Actuarial assets did not differ from plan net position on April 1, 2021 due to the implementation of a "market restart".
-Specifically, the determination of actuarial assets for the 2021 fiscal year suspended the utilization of a traditional smoothing method recognizing previous fiscal years' unexpected gains and losses.
-Instead, the actuarial value of assets was set equal to the market value of assets.
-Actuarial assets increased from \$214.1 billion on April 1, 2020 to \$260.1 billion (the market value of assets) on April 1, 2021.
+Actuarial assets differed from plan net position on April 1, 2022 in that the determination of actuarial assets restarted a smoothing method, with an eight-year smoothing period, that recognized 12.5 percent of the unexpected gain for FY 2022.
+Actuarial assets increased from \$260.1 billion on April 1, 2021 to \$267.3 billion on April 1, 2022.

-&lt;sup>13 On August 1, 2022, the State Comptroller announced that the New York State Common Retirement Fund's ("Fund") time-weighted return (gross of certain investment fees) for the State fiscal year ended March 31, 2022 was 9.51 percent, and the Fund ended the fiscal year with \$272.1 billion in invested assets.
+15 On November 22, 2022, the State Comptroller announced that the New York State Common Retirement Fund's ("Fund") time-weighted estimated return (gross of certain investment fees) for the three-month period ended September 30, 2022 was -3.85 percent.
+The Fund ended the quarter with an estimated value of \$233.2 billion in invested assets.
 The value of the invested assets changes daily.

-&lt;sup>14 More detail on the CRF's asset allocation as of March 31, 2021, long-term policy and transition target allocation can be found on page 100 of the NYSLRS' Financial Report for the fiscal year ending March 31, 2021.
+16 More detail on the CRF's asset allocation as of March 31, 2022 and long-term policy allocation can be found on page 110 of the NYSLRS' Financial Report for the fiscal year ending March 31, 2022.